HzaRashid/Math563-Final_Project/README.md

 # Math563 – Final Project
 To get started:
-In test_util.py, change my_path to the path of the image to be tested.
-Then run test_util.py.
+In sample.py, change my_path to the path of the image to be tested.
+Then run sample.py.

-test_util.py contains code for importing the image, applying the blurring method, and a wrapper function for running and testing the different algorithms for time and epsilon.
+sample.py contains code for importing the image, applying the blurring method, and a wrapper function for running and testing the different algorithms for time and epsilon.

-Overview of the other files:
+The blurkit directory contains the finalized code.
+In it: optsolver.py contains the interface for the algorithms to be used by the user. optutil.py defines functions using some saved states that are frequently called by optsolver. solvertemplate.py implements the core logic of the algorithms, in a structure resembling pseudocode, and implements early stopping. kernel.py contains 3 kernels for blurring: Gaussian, motion, and disk. periodic_mat_util.py contains various Fourier transform methods, mainly based on the provided Matlab code. preprocess_image.py contains methods for converting and resizing the image into a matrix.

-kernel.py contains 3 kernels for blurring: Gaussian, motion, and disk. optsolver.py contains the classes for running the algorithms.
-The resolvents are implemented there. optutil.py contains methods for various matrix operations using Fourier transform, with the matrix's eigenvalues already cached. periodic_mat_util.py contains various Fourier transform methods. preprocess_image.py contains methods for converting and resizing the image into a matrix. prox_util.py contains the proximal operators. solvertemplate.py contains templates for the algorithms, which optsolver.py calls.
+The test directory contains an outdated version of our source code, along with some files for testing and hyperparameter tuning